 Our approach to balancing redox reactions will look like this (There might be some terminology you're not familiar with yet here, but we'll cover it below):

 This can seem like a lot of steps, but once you get the hang of it, it flows pretty naturally, so don't give up.
 Work through a few examples and you'll see that it gets easier.
 Also, this isn't the only approach to balancing redox reactions.
-It's worked for me for a long time.
-I learned it from Prof. Stephen Thompson, a great chemistry teacher.

 The best way to go about learning to balance redox reactions is by example, so let's dive into a couple of them.
 Here's the first.